wptrainingteam/dashboard-overview/README.md

 4. Back up site and set the theme to a default WordPress theme (ie. Twenty Sixteen).

 **Answer:** 3\.
 Check the screen options tab at the top right under the admin bar.

+**How to disappear sticky widgets in dashboard view?**

+1. Adding css display none in admin
+2. Using visibility: hidden
+3. Uncheck screen options at the top

+**Answer:** 3\.
+Uncheck screen options at the top.